Slaterader/Wirtseye/README.md

 Wirt's Eye is an independent community project and is not affiliated with, endorsed by, or sponsored by Blizzard Entertainment.

 Diablo, Diablo II, Diablo II: Resurrected, and related names are trademarks of their respective owners.

-## Disclaimer

-Wirt's Eye is an independent community project and is not affiliated with, endorsed by, or sponsored by Blizzard Entertainment.
-Diablo, Diablo II, Diablo II: Resurrected, and related names are trademarks of their respective owners.